 Giving up drinking alcohol is a tall order for anyone who finds themselves in the throes of addiction.
-However, even more daunting a task is the prospect of entering recovery.
+However, an even more daunting task is the prospect of entering recovery.
 It’s typically the least appealing option for anyone who is attempting to get sober, which is why many try just about anything to avoid stepping foot into rehab.

 Here are 4 things people do to bypass recovery and ultimately dig themselves further down alcoholism.